Undergraduate Fees and Funding

 Updates to your tuition fees

-As a result of this change, the tuition fees for new students studying at the University of South Wales from September 2025 onwards will increase to £9,535 per annum.
+As a result, the tuition fees for new students starting at the University of South Wales from September 2026 onwards will be set at £9,790 per annum (for eligible courses).
+The fee loan amount available will be increased accordingly.

 Additional Support